dna-storage/BINND/README.md

 ## Setup and Installation 🛠️

 To get started with this project, please follow these steps.
 This will set up the necessary software environment and download any required components.
+You can expect the entire setup process to take about 5-10 minutes.

 ### Prerequisites